Information Central (c) Larry Larsen

 Fly Tips and Tactics

-flies to big peacock bass in the Amazon.
+peacock bass in the Amazon.
 Most have an affinity toward flashy flies.
-"The large "Deceiver" patterns work the best for the overall fly fishing
+"The large "Deceiver" patterns work the best for the overall fly fishing experience," one

 1. olive/chartreuse/yellow/white/red beard,